yutec/LTE/NFP/readme.txt

-This folder contains GMM with nested fixed point.
+This folder contains GMM estimation with nested fixed point.